-🌊 Principle of Superposition of Waves: A Powerful & Intuitive Concept
+🌊 Principle of Superposition of Waves (2026): Easy Explanation, Derivation & Applications

 Imagine you are standing near a calm pond and you drop two stones at different points.
 Instantly, ripples begin to spread outward, as shown in figure below—and when they meet, something fascinating happens.
 The waves don’t cancel each other permanently or collide like solid objects; instead, they overlap, combine, and continue moving as if nothing happened.